nastorond/2024study/temp/[ch5_CPU_Scheduling]/[sh]필기.md

 # CPU Scheduling Part 1
 ### CPU scheduling is
-- the basis of multiprogrammed o/s
+- the basis of multi programmed o/s
 - The objective of multiprogramming is
     - to have some processes running at all times
     - to maximize CPU utilization